apache/directory-fortress-realm/REALM-HOST-SETUP.md

  cp [directory-fortress-core]/config/fortress.properties [directory-fortress-realm]/conf
  ```

- Where [directory-fortress-core] is base folder of the fortress core source package and [directory-fortress-realm] is this package's home folder.
+ Where [directory-fortress-core] is base folder of the fortress core source package and [directory-fortress-realm] is this package's base folder.

 4. Restart Tomcat server for changes to take effect.